Kuma is localized with gettext. User-facing strings in the code or templates need to be marked for gettext localization.

 Unless otherwise noted, run all the commands in this document inside the development environment.

-For Docker, enter the environment with
+.env or enter the environment with

 docker-compose run --rm --user $(id -u) web bash, to ensure that created